 Justice Stein and others who oppose the free speech rights of “special interests” have placed themselves in the position of defending the power of the state against the people it allegedly “serves”.
 In effect, they are advocating the establishment of an imperial ruling political class unaccountable to those whom they rule.

 But it’s only the powerful big money interests that they oppose, because they “will drown out the voice of regular citizens”.
 The right to free speech does not mean someone else must automatically finance your speech.
 It simply means you are free to speak at your own expense.
 The fact that some group of individuals has the financial means to speak up is not an infringement upon those who don’t.
 Others are still free to form their own associations for that purpose, if they are so motivated.
-But according to the Star-Ledger’s logic, if you don’t have the resources to finance your ability to “be heard”, your rights are protected.
+But according to the Star-Ledger’s logic, if you don’t have the resources to finance your ability to “be heard”, your rights should be protected.
 But if you manage to acquire a more prominent voice at your own expense, you are “corrupting democracy”.
 What this perverse line of thought means is if you don’t have the means or the motivation to speak out, you are free to do so.
 If you do, you don’t.
 Restricting the free speech rights of private associations of individuals amounts to penalizing those who exercise their rights because they exercise them.

 Today we have a mixed economy … a mixture of freedom and government controls.
 That mixture is lethal to true free enterprise.
 Freedom means the abolition of physical force from human affairs.
 To be free from the use of physical force by others is what the “free” in free market means.
 Put another way, in the private sphere, all human associations are voluntary and thus must be based upon rational persuasion, reason and logic.
 Government, on the other hand, is the exclusive domain of legalized physical force.
 It is the only institution in any society that can legally compel conformance to its decisions and policies, unlike any private entity such as corporation and unions.
 It and it alone has the force of law behind its every activity.
 (It is for this reason that a proper constitution, based upon the right philosophical principles, is vital to protect society from government.)
 When government acquires powers beyond its legitimate functions, the protection of individual rights (as it does in a mixed economy), special interests will logically arise to gain access to its powers.
 After all, a government, like a corporation, is a legal instrument to govern the activities of the individuals who comprise it.
 But unlike the officers of a fully private corporation, the government official has a gun … literally.
 All the private corporation can do, as guaranteed by the First Amendment, is to convince the government official to make decisions that benefit (or protect) its interests.
 It can not act coercively on its own.